John Duport

 John Duport (died 1617) was an English scholar and translator.

+Early life and career

 Dr John Duport was born in Shepshed in Leicestershire.
 He was educated at Jesus College, Cambridge, where he became a Fellow in 1574.
-In 1583 he became rector of Fulham, and in 1585 precentor of St Paul's Cathedral.
-In 1590 he was appointed Master of Jesus College.
+In 1583, he became rector of Fulham, and in 1585, precentor of St Paul's Cathedral.
+In 1590, he was appointed Master of Jesus College.

 He served as Director of the "Second Cambridge Company" charged by James I of England with translating parts the Apocrypha for the King James Version of the Bible.
-In 1609 he added the prebendary of Ely to his income.
+In 1609, he added the prebendary of Ely to his income.

+Personal life

 Duport married Rachel Cox, daughter of Richard Cox, Bishop of Ely.
 Their son, James Duport, a child when John Duport died, also became a scholar, and Master of Magdalene College.